Logo

 Harry Bridges hewed to the Communist Party line throughout the late 1930s and 1940s.

-Harry Bridges continued opposing the Roosevelt Administration, belittling the New Deal and urging union voters to withhold their support from Roosevelt.
+Harry Bridges continued opposing the Roosevelt administration, disparaging the New Deal, and urging union voters to withhold their support from Roosevelt.

-Harry Bridges said they should wait to see what Lewis, who had now split with the Roosevelt administration, recommended.
+Harry Bridges said they should wait to see what Lewis, who had now split with the White House, recommended.

 Harry Bridges refused, noting that the union's constitution allowed for a recall election if fifteen percent of the membership petitioned for one.

-Harry Bridges later joined with Joseph Curran of the National Maritime Union, which represented sailors on the East Coast, and Julius Emspak of the United Electrical, Radio and Machine Workers of America, to support a proposal by Roosevelt in 1944, to militarize some civilian workplaces.
+Harry Bridges later joined with Joseph Curran of the National Maritime Union, which represented sailors on the East Coast, and Julius Emspak of the United Electrical, Radio and Machine Workers of America, to endorse a wartime "national service law" proposal by Roosevelt that would have essentially placed the US labor force at the disposal of the federal government.

 Harry Bridges' attitude changed sharply after the end of World War II.